 - Pumpkin pie spice (I love this Spice Island Pumpkin Pie Spice)

-- Strongly brewed coffee (I personally like to use Starbucks’ Verdana Blonde Roast Coffee)
+- Strongly brewed coffee (I personally like to use Starbucks’ Veranda Blonde Roast Coffee)

 - Swerve Confectioners

-How to Make a Keto Pumpkin Spice Latte
+How to Make a Low Carb Pumpkin Spice Latte

 This is just a quick overview of how to make keto-friendly Pumpkin Spice Latte.
 For the recipe in detail, scroll to the recipe card at the end of the post.